AlloSphere-Research-Group/alive/nime14/README.md

 Our agents are transient, spatially-situated identities to which users associate properties and behaviors.
 Easily constructed and destroyed, their properties can be manipulated directly by assignment or indirectly through the use of *tags* and *queries* (described below).
 Properties of a particular agent might include sonic and visual appearance as well as behaviors of movement, morphology, and reactivity.
 Using an associative scheme side-steps constrictive issues of categorization in favor of dynamic action of wide applicability.

 The world has a 3D Euclidean geometry, but is finite and toroidal.
-Autonomous agents can easily navigate away off into the distance, but a toroidal space ensures that move- ment is never limited nor activity too far away.
+Autonomous agents can easily navigate away off into the distance, but a toroidal space ensures that movement is never limited nor activity too far away.
 It is implemented such that no edges to the world are ever perceived, despite free navigation.

 ### Audiovisual Rendering

 The simulation engine implements a pragmatic approach to spatial audio.
 The sounds of each agent are processed to apply distance cues, and their directional information is encoded using higher-order ambisonics.
 Ambisonic encoding/decoding supports scalability in distributed rendering: unlimited numbers of agent sounds are encoded into just a handful of domain signals, which can be more easily distributed to multiple decoders with scalability up to hundreds of loudspeakers.
-A per- agent delay, indexed proportionally to distance, simulates Doppler shift.
+A per-agent delay, indexed proportionally to distance, simulates Doppler shift.
 Sounds are also attenuated and filtered according to distance-dependent curves.

 Distributed visual rendering (required to drive large numbers of projectors) depends on updating all visual rendering machines with the minimal state to render the scene.
 Each machine renders a stereoscopic view of the world properly rotated and pre-distorted for its attached projectors, resulting in a coherent immersive world seamlessly spanning the venue.